 With thousands of tonnes of clothing sent to landfill each year, the world of fashion has a significant impact on the environment.
-Dying garments to the season’s trending shade is the second biggest polluter of water globally, dumping dyes, inks, bleaches and minute fibres into the water cycle.
-And, according to The World Wide Fund for Nature, it can take up to a staggering 20,000 litres of water to produce just one T-shirt and a pair of jeans.
-Sobering stuff for next time you casually add to basket.Thankfully, there are ways to remap your sartorial habits without going on an extreme menswear diet.
-Here’s how to (figuratively) turn your wardrobe green.
-Dress responsibly, but stylishly.
+Did you know that dying garments different colours (to match fashionable colours) is the second biggest polluter of water on a global scale?
+It dumps inks, bleaches, dyes and minute fibres into the water cycle, and this is awful for the environment.
+Furthermore, The World Wide Fund for Nature says that it takes up to 20,000 litres of water to produce just one T-shirt and a pair of pants.

-When the new season stock hits stores, it’s easy to get carried away with a scattergun approach to shopping.
-And while it’s fine to top up your wardrobe with a few must-have pieces, it’s worth ensuring you’ve got a solid roster of trusty staples that won’t date in place first.
-The key pieces a man should have are a white and light blue shirt, a navy and grey sweatshirt, dark trousers, dark denim jeans, brown suede brogues or loafers, a smart winter coat, a smart belt and three block-colour T-shirts in yoru favourite shades.
+When the new seasons and trends hit stores, it’s easy to get carried away with a careless approach to shopping.
+We’re not saying that you can’t buy must-have items every now and then – but make sure you have got a solid roster of trusty staple items that won’t go out of fashion.
+We recommend that you have a white and a light blue shirt, a navy and a grey sweatshirt, dark trousers, dark denim jeans, brown suede brogues or loafers, a sophisticated winter coat, a classy belt and three block-colour T-shirts in yoru favourite shades.
 These items will never lose their style!

 Quality is also essential when it comes to curating a sustainable wardrobe that will last a long time and help to reduce waste.
 Do a stock-take of your wardrobe, identify which new items you need, and research the best available quality for your budget.
 If you do a little digging, you can find great sustainable pieces off of the high street.
 There are also great vintage stores and op shops that will offer wallet-friendly prices.
 More on this below!

 Tip #4: Buy Second-Hand